JediWattson/ForUnreal.nvim/Saga.md

 # Planning Strat

-1. Build with the Unreal engine in NeoVim
+1. Create Setup for Plugin to Init
+    - make arg in setup function that requires a path to engine dir
     - Create command that calls the build

-    - check if config file exists
-    - if not prompt user for path to engine
+2. Build with the Unreal engine in NeoVim
     - check path, determine if multiple engines exist
     - if multiple prompt user to pick one
     - if only one then choose that